Skip to content

 Validation targets

-• Triton: Flash Attention forward kernel (ROCm/flash-attention, Triton backend) in rocm/pytorch container
+• Triton: Flash Attention forward kernel (ROCm/flash-attention) in rocm/pytorch container

 • HIP: Composable Kernel GEMM XDL FP16 (ROCm/composable_kernel) in rocm/composable_kernel:ck_pytorch container